sedostheatre/sedos.co.uk/input/shows/2026-loves-labours-lost.md

 ---
 title: Love's Labour's Lost
 year: "2026"
-authors: A New Musical Based on the Play by William Shakespeare
+authors: A New Musical Based on the Play by WILLIAM SHAKESPEARE
-authors2: Songs by Michael Friedman
+authors2: Songs by MICHAEL FRIEDMAN
-authors3: Book Adapted by Alex Timbers
+authors3: Book Adapted by ALEX TIMBERS
 subtitle: A sun-drenched, contemporary musical adaptation about love, language and letting go
 showtime-summary: 15-19 SEPTEMBER 2026